Architecture (ARCH) 526

 Credit may be transferred for previous work considered equivalent.

-This course is intended for students in the Post-Baccalaureate Diploma program in Architecture, or for those international architecture graduates referred by the CACB.
+This course is intended for students in the Graduate Diploma program in Architecture, or for those international architecture graduates referred by the CACB.
 It examines both the theoretical and practical aspects of architectural practice in Canada.
 The focus of this course is on acoustic theory and practice as it pertains to architecture and design.
 This course will explore the physics and perception of sound, the characteristics of sound and vibration in spaces, and their place in the development of holistic design concepts.
 Qualitative and quantitative methods in acoustic analysis will be presented and discussed.
 The student will apply acoustic design criteria, methods, and materials to spaces for various activities and functions, from theatres and concert halls to open-space offices and hospitals.
 Issues of acoustic privacy and confidentiality and of sound reinforcement will be examined.

 Part 1: Acoustics in Architectural Design, the Physics of Sound, and Physiology of Perceiving Sound and Vibration